-If 1970’s cheese was a drink, it would definitely contain Advocaat.
-Everyone seemed to have a bottle of this rich, creamy Dutch drink at home that would get dusted off during the festive period!
-Mixed with lemonade to make a Snowball and transport yourself to Christmas in the ‘70s.
-Advocaat can thank domestic goddess Nigella Lawson for their sweet egg liqueur making a comeback.
-Since Nigella praised this retro tipple back in 2007, sales of the bright yellow bottle have increased year on year.
-For another festive favourite try Eggnog.
+Everyone seemed to have a bottle of this rich, creamy Dutch drink at home that would get dusted off during the festive period.
+Mix with lemonade to make a Snowball and transport yourself to Christmas in the ‘70s.

 This iconic Portuguese wine was more famous for its unique flask-shaped bottle than the contents.
 But it really made an impact and will forever be epitomised in Elton John’s 1973 song Social Disease.
 Elton sings “I get juiced on Mateus and just hang loose.”

-This kitsch little number changed the way woman drank in the UK.
-In Babycham Night: A Boyhood At The End Of The Pier, Rock biographer Philip Norman’s memoir of growing up in the 1950s, he writes, “Babycham was the first drink a woman could order in a bar without feeling a tart or a crone,” Coined “The happiest drink in the world”, this light sparkling perry gained popularity in the ‘70s - perhaps because it was the first ever alcoholic beverage to be advertised on British commercial television.
-Seen as the original party drink, you couldn’t go to a soiree without seeing a bottle (or two, three, four…) floating around!
+Coined “The happiest drink in the world”, this light sparkling perry gained popularity in the ‘70s - perhaps because it was the first ever alcoholic beverage to be advertised on British commercial television.
+Seen as the original party drink, you couldn’t go to a soiree without seeing a bottle (or four…) floating around.

-Italian vermouths were one of the nations favourite tipples and these two brands monopolised the market: Cinzano and Martini.
+Italian vermouths were one of the nation's favorite tipples and in the 1980s, two brands monopolized the market: Cinzano and Martini.

 Vermouth hasn’t fallen out of fashion, in fact, far from it.
 More premium vermouth brands have made their way behind the bar and are still staples in many cocktails.
 Vermouth can be served with soda water or lemonade as a refreshing spritzer, shaken or stirred with gin in a Dry Martini, or mixed with gin and Campari for a classic negroni; a cocktail that has seen a huge resurgence in recent years.

-This alcoholic liqueur has withstood the test of time and is still widely available and enjoyed today.
+This alcoholic liqueur has stood the test of time and is still widely available and enjoyed today.
 It was a hugely popular apéritif in the ‘70s and ‘80s, served over ice.
 It has a distinct taste of herbs and fruit and can also be served with soda water or citrus juice, as well as a number of cocktails we still enjoy today.
-Campari can also be used in place of Aperol when making an Aperol Spritz to create a more bitter tasting drink.
+Campari can also be used in place of Aperol when making an Aperol Spritz to create a more bitter-tasting drink.

 You can’t think of a dinner party in the ’80s without conjuring up images of Blue Nun on the table.
 It was the height of sophistication – or so we thought - and all down to some clever marketing.
 Blue Nun was advertised as a wine that could be enjoyed throughout the entire meal, therefore taking the pressure off of thinking about wine pairings.
-This extremely sweet German wine however, fell out of favour as time went passed and our palates become more refined.
-It became the butt of the joke and regularly mocked for very the reason it was once so popular.
-Blue Nun is slowly starting to creep back onto the supermarket shelves, so if you’re a lover of sweet wine, or just want a hit of nostalgia, then maybe grab yourself a bottle.
+This extremely sweet German wine, however, fell out of favor as time went passed and palates become more refined.
+It became the butt of the joke and was regularly mocked for very the reason it was once so popular.
+If you don't relish the thought of serving this up at your next dinner party, instead Sarah recommends The Society's Saar Riseling 2019 - an off-dry and lower alcohol German Riesling.